 Reading is a vital skill in establishing a good foundation on which to develop learning across all areas of the curriculum.
 Reading at home is a vital to encourage progress and develop positive reading habits.
-In Y1 and Y2 it is essential that children read daily to an adult to develop fluency, expand their reading vocabulary and develop communication and comprehension skills.
-It is important that children are also read to by an adult on a regular basis to ignite imagination, foster a love of reading and a passion for a range of books.
+In Y1 and Y2 it is essential that children read to an adult on a daily basis to develop fluency, expand their reading vocabulary and develop communication and comprehension skills.
+It is important that children also read to an adult on a regular basis to ignite imagination, foster a love of reading and a passion for a range of books.
 Books will be changed on a Monday and Friday and please indicate reading progress in the yellow reading record.
-Remember to discuss the book your child has read.
-You can use questions such as: Can you tell me about the story?
+Remember to discuss the book with your child and you can use questions such as: Can you tell me about the story?
 Why is that character feeling that way?
 Why do you think this happened?
-Each child has a Star to read to a STAR (a voluntary adult helper who work with individual children on a weekly basis).
+Most children have the opportunity to read to a STAR (a voluntary adult helper who work with individual children on a weekly basis).

 In Class 2 we follow the White Rose Maths programme of study which provides children with the opportunity to engage in a range of tasks to embed their understanding of mathematical concepts.
 Children have the opportunity to practice, refine and develop fluency using concrete objects and pictorial representations before utilising their skills in problem solving and reasoning activities and questions to develop a 'mastery' level of understanding.
-In Class 2 the maths curriculum is broad and covers number, place value, addition, subtraction, multiplication, division.
+In Class 2, the maths curriculum is broad and covers number, place value, addition, subtraction, multiplication and division.
 Children are encouraged to learn number bonds for rapid recall and count fluently in 2s, 3s, 4s, 5s and 10s as a pre-cursor to learning our times tables.
-The children have their login for Times Table Rockstars and we would encourage them to try out the times table questions on there.
+The children have an individual login to access Times Table Rockstars and we would encourage them to try out the times table questions.
 Maths is taught every day through a combination of verbal recall, practical and written lessons.